Skip to main content

 • “I just can't find the enjoyment in feeling like I'm just guessing my every move with no know-how because of confusing game mechanics that aren't thoroughly explained.”

-The game's story is presented through a structured campaign of challenging missions, where players must navigate tight turn limits and resource management, often leading to a puzzle-like experience rather than traditional storytelling.
-While some players appreciate the historical context and the strategic depth, others find the lack of dynamic narrative and the reliance on RNG frustrating, as it can lead to repeated failures and a sense of linearity in objectives.
-Overall, the minimalist storytelling approach is seen as both a strength and a limitation, depending on player expectations for narrative engagement.
+The game's story is primarily conveyed through a structured campaign of approximately 31 missions, where players must navigate challenging scenarios with tight turn limits and resource management.
+While some players appreciate the historical context and mission variety, many criticize the lack of a dynamic narrative and the frustrating mechanics that can lead to repeated failures due to earlier decisions impacting future missions.
+Overall, the storytelling is seen as inconsistent, with a focus on puzzle-like gameplay rather than a compelling narrative experience.

 • “This game builds tension better than most story-based games.”